jamulussoftware/assets/README.md

-# assets
+# Assets for Jamulus

-Assets for Jamulus
+This repo contains downloadable assets for Jamulus/the Jamulus homepage